 6. Use Essential Oils

 While many moms joke about chugging wine or medicating themselves to stay sane during the summer, I’ve been using a more natural approach — with essential oils instead!
 Some of my favorite essential oils to use to keep me calm and grounded are Lavender, Frankincense, Stress Away, Peppermint, and Lemon.

 I’ll apply them on myself, diffuse them in my diffuser, add them into an Epsom salt bath, or inhale them directly from the bottle.
 The power of plants is highly underestimated.
-They are very powerful in calming nerves, supporting emotions, boosting the immune system, and helping you zen out in every way.
+They are powerful in calming nerves, supporting emotions, boosting the immune system, and helping you zen out in every way.

 7. When All Else Fails, Call Grandma!

 If your kids are lucky enough to have some awesome grandparents – UTILIZE THEM.
-Most grandmas find excuses to come visit to see the kids, or want the kids to come spend the night with them, or want to take the kids out for ice cream, or want to be the first to show them how to ride their bike.
+Most grandmas find excuses to come visit to see the kids, or want the kids to spend the night with them, or want to take the kids out for ice cream, or want to be the first to show them how to ride their bike.
 If that’s the case, and you’ve got parents or in-laws who would love some extra time with the kids, by all means, let them!
 And even if they don’t live local to you, schedule it out where the kids can go stay with them for a week or so.
-It’s a free babysitter, with someone you trust, so find excuses to take the opportunity with a grateful heart.
+It’s a free babysitter with someone you trust, so find excuses to take the opportunity with a grateful heart.

 Again – we love our kids.
 They’re awesome.
 Yet, moms, it’s important to love ourselves too.
-When we take time for us and make efforts to fill our cups and get the rest we deserve, it causes us to be the sunshiny moms we were born to be!
+When we take time for ourselves and make efforts to fill our cups and get the rest we deserve, it causes us to be the sunshiny moms we were born to be!